francofaa/hereticsSRD/wildernesswatch.md

 ### Camping

 Camping may require an alert member keeping watch.
-A safe short rest of one hour restores L x d8 while a long rest of 8 hours (2 watches) in the wilderness with a meal restores 100% HP.
+A safe short rest of one hour restores L x d8 (limited to once per watch) while a long rest of 8 hours (2 watches) in the wilderness with a meal restores 100% HP.

+During camping, characters may also perform other tasks besides resting, such as curing game for rations, darning socks, or performing rituals.

 ### Harvesting Monster Parts